hiveot/hub/README.md

 ## Project Status

-Status: The Hub core is currently being reworked to use the "[digital twins runtime](runtime/README-runtime.md)" with multiple concurrent protocol support.
-(May 2024).
+Status: The Hub core is currently being reworked to support the Web-of-things (WoT) Thing Description (TD) specification.
+(Oct 2024).

 TODO before alpha:
 1. Support for Forms sections in TDD documents describing the protocols to interact with a Thing.